 Alongside this, stand our school values that are the bedrock of our RE, Christian Collective Worship and school community.
 Religious Education is taught throughout our school in such a way as to reflect the overall aims, values, and philosophy of the school.
 As a Church of England school, Religious Education plays an important role, alongside all other curriculum areas, particularly PSHE, in promoting the spiritual, moral, social, and cultural development of our children.

 The aim of teaching RE at our school is:

 - To develop pupils’ confidence in reasoning and expressing their own developing beliefs and exploring those held by others.

 - To find many opportunities to be able to show compassion as Jesus did, both individually and collaboratively.

 - To develop an appreciation of the natural world with its wonder and complexity, and explore their own creativity in relation to this.

 - To help pupils’ deepen their own curiosity to understand the breath and diversity of the Christian religion and other beliefs.
 To foster a sense of reflection and begin to ask and explore the ‘Big Questions’ in life.

 At St Clement’s & St John’s Infant School, the Early Years Framework and the Agreed Syllabus is the core of our RE curriculum and the following religions have been selected for study:

-- Christianity – through the Diocese project ‘Understanding Christianity ’focusing on core theological concepts, that are revisited and built upon as the children move up through the school.
+- Christianity – through the Diocese project ‘Understanding Christianity’ which focuses on core theological concepts, that are revisited and built upon as the children move up through the school.

 Our curriculum taught in a progressive manner throughout our school and aims to develop children’s skills and knowledge through challenge and careful differentiation.
 Each topic will contain elements of;